zalando/postgres-operator/docs/reference/cluster_manifest.md

 ## Postgres container resources

-Those parameters define [CPU and memory requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for the postgres container.
+Those parameters define [CPU and memory requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for the Postgres container.
 They are grouped under the `resources` top-level key with subgroups `requests` and `limits`.

 ### Requests

-CPU and memory requests for the postgres container.
+CPU and memory requests for the Postgres container.

 * **cpu**
-  CPU requests for the postgres container.
+  CPU requests for the Postgres container.
 Optional, overrides the `default_cpu_requests` operator configuration parameter.
 Optional.

 * **memory**
-  memory requests for the postgres container.
+  memory requests for the Postgres container.
 Optional, overrides the `default_memory_request` operator configuration parameter.
 Optional.

 ### Limits

-CPU and memory limits for the postgres container.
+CPU and memory limits for the Postgres container.

 * **cpu**
-  CPU limits for the postgres container.
+  CPU limits for the Postgres container.
 Optional, overrides the `default_cpu_limits` operator configuration parameter.
 Optional.

 * **memory**
-  memory limits for the postgres container.
+  memory limits for the Postgres container.
 Optional, overrides the `default_memory_limits` operator configuration parameter.
 Optional.

 ## Parameters defining how to clone the cluster from another one